thchr/MPBUtils.jl/README.md

 end
 ```

-Because the photonic band structure is singular at zero frequency, MPB will not generally be able to assign the appropriate symmetry eigenvalue at (**k** = Γ, ω = 0).
+Because the photonic band structure is singular at zero frequency, [mpb](https://github.com/NanoComp/mpb) will not generally be able to assign the appropriate symmetry eigenvalue at (**k** = Γ, ω = 0).
 To correct for this, we use MPBUtils.jl's `fixup_gamma_symmetry!` on our symmetry eigenvalue data `symeigsd`:
 ```jl
 # --- fix singular photonic symmetry content at Γ, ω=0 ---